greg-js/hexo-easy-edit/README.md

 # hexo-easy-edit

+**I decided to rename this plugin to [hexo-cli-extras](https://github.com/greg-js/hexo-cli-extras) to better reflect what it does.
+Please install the new plugin instead to get the latest version.
+This one will remain online for the handful of people who are using this though but won't receive any more updates in case I think of more features to implement.**

 This is a simple plugin for [Hexo](https://github.com/hexojs/hexo), a Node.js-based static site generator/blog framework.

 It adds two command to the Hexo command-line interface (only usable when you are somewhere inside a hexo folder):